wrznr/OpenITI-2020/content.md

 # Overview

-- OCR-D: the project and its philosophy
+- OCR-D: The project and its philosophy
-- `ocrd`: the toolkit and its design
+- `ocrd`: The toolkit and its design
 - Outlook and collaboration options

 ---